Leveraging Internet Principles to Build a Quantum Network: Introduction

-This work showcases that classical network knowledge can be applied to quantum networks by designing a quantum network architecture modeled on a classical packet-switched network.
-We achieve this result by mapping entanglement swapping to the hop-by-hop forwarding of a \emph{quantum datagram} packet and representing the quantum memories of a device as queues of limited size for these quantum datagrams.
-Furthermore, we introduce a Transport layer protocol that organizes entanglement requests into \ac{e2e} flows and implements congestion control using techniques like \ac{AIMD} and \ac{AQM}, borrowed from classical networking.
+This work showcases that classical networking principles can be applied to quantum networks by designing a two-way quantum network architecture modeled after a classical packet-switched network.
+We achieve this result by (i) mapping the entanglement swapping sequence to hop-by-hop forwarding of a \emph{quantum datagram} packet, and (ii) representing the quantum memories of devices as queues of limited size for these datagrams.
+At a higher level, we introduce a Transport layer protocol that orchestrates entanglement requests into \ac{e2e} flows and uses \ac{AIMD} congestion control mechanisms and \ac{AQM}, borrowed from classical networking, to enforce fair resource sharing.

-Simulations show that this quantum network architecture provides multiple available control knobs to trade off end-to-end fidelity and aggregate throughput around a target value, whose range depends on the underlying hardware characteristics.
+Simulations show that this architecture provides the flexibility to control e2e fidelity around a target value, whose range depends on the underlying hardware characteristics.
+However, increasing e2e fidelity inevitably lowers aggregate throughput, highlighting a fundamental trade-off between these two competing performance measures.

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose a connectionless, best-effort architecture for quantum networks; \item To illustrate how this architecture allows the application of classical networking tools, we adapt classical congestion control policies to quantum networks. \item We demonstrate how this architecture counters quantum memory decoherence through simulated experiments. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item We propose a connectionless, best-effort architecture for quantum networks; \item To illustrate how this architecture allows the application of classical networking tools, we adapt classical congestion control policies to quantum networks; \item We demonstrate how this architecture counters quantum-memory decoherence through simulated experiments. \end{itemize}

-\section{Architecture: Overview}
+\section{Architecture Overview}

 Entanglement distribution networks enable the sharing of entangled states among remote network nodes.
 In this section, we introduce the building blocks of a packet-switched entanglement distribution network.